USRSE/usrse.github.io/_posts/newsletters/2021-11-30-newsletter.md

 <a name="financials"></a>
 # **US-RSE Financials**

-We are organizing US-RSE financials via the [Open Collective](https://opencollective.com/usrse) project.
+We are organizing US-RSE finances via [Open Collective](https://opencollective.com/usrse).
 You can see the budget, expenses, and contributions on [this site](https://opencollective.com/usrse).

 <a name="involved"></a>
 # **Get Involved**